dhirajbennadi/dhirajbennadi/README.md

 ### Hi there 👋

-I am Dhiraj Bennadi.:smiley:\
+I am Dhiraj Bennadi
-I am currently pursuing my masters in Embedded Systems and Internet of Things at University of Colorado Boulder
+Currently working as a Embedded Software Developer in Med-Tech Hold a Master's Degree in Embedded Systems and Internet of Things from University of Colorado Boulder

 ## Checkout my website :
 [Personal Website](https://dhirajbennadi.github.io/)